High-End Furniture Design Combined By The Best Ones In The Field!

 Her expanding success leads to Mahdavi working in contribution to Maja Hoffmann.
 Mahdavi’s holistic design sense is embodied in her use of color, inspired by art and her environment, specifically, abstract prints and figurative motifs with pop accents reminiscent of Las Cases, and her use of polychrome is influenced by cinema from her childhood.
 She made her professional debut with Christian Liaigre, of which she became the artistic director from 1990 to 1997.
 In 1999, she opened her own studio of creation, rue Las Cases in Paris.
 In 2003, she launched her first collection of furniture and inaugurated her showroom, 3 rue Las Cases.
 In 2012, she opened her “Petits Objets” shop, 19 rue Las Cases, a place to promote a palette of traditional craftsmanship and ancestral techniques as well as a “signature” color chart.

-Find out all about these decoration inspirations and the best lighting designs with DelightFULL‘s latest ‘10 Years of a Delightful Story‘ Ebook!
+If you loved our article about This Is What Happens When The Best Interior Designers Collaborate, you can find out all about these decoration inspirations and the best lighting designs with DelightFULL‘s latest ‘10 Years of a Delightful Story‘ Ebook!
 Visit us also on Pinterest and do not forget to come by every day, we will have the best lighting suggestions for you and your home!